Nwgmp/Nwgmp.github.io/_pages/about.md

 ------
 **Development of meshfree numerical simulation software for computational mechanics**

  • Developed a C++ based software implementing URKGSI for high-precision meshfree numerical simulations, integrated with the Gmsh API for node generation and custom nodal distributions.
  • Designed a Qt-based user interface and a Python API wrapper, enabling users to customize simulation parameters and automate workﬂows, improving usability and integration with scientifc tools.
  • Enhanced computational efciency by implementing multithreading using OpenMP, reducing simulation time by 40% while maintaining scalability for large-scale problems.

 Research Experience
 ------
 **NI-MPM: A GPU accelerated data-driven material point method for physics-based numerical simulation in computer graphics** <br>
 Jul 2024 – Current, &nbsp;&nbsp; *Research Assistant Advisor: Prof. Qizhi He*

  • Integrated Eulerian-Lagrangian hybrid features from MPM into neural integrated meshfree (NIM) method, embedding physical information to enhance the training process and achieve realistic simulations of ﬂuids and granular materials (e.g., sand).
  • Implemented NI-MPM on JAX deep learning framework for high-performance parallel computing and diﬀerentiable programming, enhancing the speed and scalability of real-time graphical simulations.
  • Designed custom neural network approximations (NeuroPU) to enable seamless dataset assimilation at any time step, guiding the simulation-based training process and enabling time-series forecasting.

-**JAX-NIM: A GPU accelerated diﬀerentiable meshfree (and fnite element) solver for computational mechanics (PDEs), operator learning, inverse design** <br>
+**JAX-NIM: A GPU accelerated diﬀerentiable meshfree (and fnite element) solver for computational mechanics (PDEs), operator learning, inverse design**
 Sep 2023 – May 2024, &nbsp;&nbsp; *Research Assistant Advisor: Prof. Qizhi He*

  • Proposed neuro-symbolic hybrid approximation (NeuroPU) that integrates numerical discretization (e.g., FEM, spectral method) with DNNs (e.g., CNN), reducing system parameter space complexity by 70%, and enabling 12x faster training (Adam, L-BFGS).
  • Developed a novel hybrid NIM framework on Google’s JAX deep learning framework as a diﬀerentiable programming-based AI methodology, to approximate solutions of Partial Diﬀerential Equations (PDEs) for elastic, hyper-elastic, and elastoplastic materials, outperforming Physics-Informed Neural Networks (PINN).
  • Integrated fundamental physical laws into NIM, and applied it to efcient operator learning, enabling 5x faster real-time prediction for black-box complex systems after ofine training, and allowing representation of invisible features including fractures and damage in geophysical systems.

 **Object detection and semantic 3D reconstruction via computer vision** <br> Sep 2023 – Dec 2023, &nbsp;&nbsp; *Project Participant Advisor: Prof. Volkan Isler*

  • Optimized YOLOv8 for enhanced face mask detection by integrating an advanced attention mechanism, achieving higher accuracy and detection precision.
  • Implemented algorithms from foundational principles, including Structure from Motion (SfM) for 3D reconstruction and Mask-RCNN for image segmentation, enhancing technical expertise in computer vision.
  • Conducted extensive exploration and practical application of various image segmentation methods and 3D reconstruction techniques.

 **Subsurface ﬂuid dynamics modeling by physics-informed machine learning** <br> Sep 2022 – Dec 2022, &nbsp;&nbsp; *Research Assistant Advisor: Prof. Qizhi He*

  • Introduced the Physics-Informed Neural Network (PINN) method to investigate the mass transfer of CO2 injected into subsurface porous formations, demonstrating a promising alternative to Finite Element Method simulations.
  • Incorporated Fourier feature mapping into the neural networks to handle the notorious spectral bias, increasing the accuracy of unstable density-driven ﬂow modeling by 30% when compared to the reference solution.
  • Introduced temporal domain decomposition and transfer learning to enhance the stability for long-term prediction of ﬂow dynamics, allowing the PINN solution to capture short-interval dynamics sequentially.

 **High-performance numerical simulation method and its accuracy analysis** <br>
 Sep 2019 – Jun 2022, &nbsp;&nbsp; *Research Assistant Advisor: Prof. Dongdong Wang*